yiApollo/YouTube-Transcript-Extractor-Auto-Whisper-Fallback/README.md

 * `skipped.log`: videos with no transcription
 * `video_files/`: temporary files used by Whisper

+## 🌍 Automatic Translation

+It is now possible to **translate transcripts into any language**!

+During execution, you will be prompted to choose a target language (e.g., `en`, `pt`, `es`, etc.).
+Press Enter to keep the video's original language.

 ---

 # ⚡ Powerful Usage: Automate Uploads & Summarize Entire Playlists